- What Happens If We Breakup While Living Together?

 You don’t need to journal every day.
 Simply write about your feelings and associations whenever you feel that you’re a little overwhelmed.
 Write until you’ve exhausted your psyche for cathartic release.

 These are just a few techniques that have been proven to help deal with grief after a break up.
-You can find a more exhaustive list of techniques that work in this document from McGill University’s Counselling services – Surviving A Relationship Break-Up – Top 20 Strategies.
+You can find a more exhaustive list of techniques that work from McGill University’s Counselling services – Surviving A Relationship Break-Up – Top 20 Strategies.
 You will emerge from grief.
 Letting go of a relationship may take time, but it will come.

-Head on over to our quiz to find out the best way to break up with your girlfriend.
+Head on over to our quiz to find out the best way to break up with your partner.
 Once you’ve started the ball rolling you can start dealing with your emotions in the best way possible.

 Image already added